Everyone in the US knows how much we love our weekend escapes from the chaos of city life! These are the best weekend trips from Portland, Oregon.

 In case you desire something different from hiking and biking, then note the availability of delightful hot springs up in the mountains, not far from Leavenworth.
 To get there, you’ll need to take a 1.5-hour hike to the hills, with snowshoes definitely.

+And, visiting Leavenworth in winter is one of the most popular experiences in the PNW during the colder months.
 There are many cozy cabins near Leavenworth that will make your stay completely unforgettable.

 Umpqua National Forest (Oregon)